SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    << // reversed : Array<String> = ["Ewa", "Daniella", "Chris", "Barry", "Alex"]

 This illustrates that the overall call to the ``sort`` function has remained the same.
-A pair of parentheses still wrap the entire set of arguments for the function – it's just that one of those arguments happens to be an inline closure.
+A pair of parentheses still wrap the entire set of arguments for the function.
+However, one of those arguments is now an inline closure.

 .. _Closures_InferringTypeFromContext: